|County Coverage||Baxter, Marion, Searcy, Stone|

 Dove – Found sparsely in improved pasture field systems and some food plots.

 Rabbit – Found numerously in grownup or semi-maintained fields.

 Furbearers – Raccoon, bobcat, foxes, etc. – large quantity, several local residents raccoon hunt at night and trap the furbearers during the day.

-The wildlife management practices on Sylamore is a cooperative effort between the AGFC & USFS.
-The intent of the practices are to enhance the habitat by manipulate the wildlife openings (AGFC responsibility) and the timber (primary responsibility of the USFS).
-The openings are bush hogged on a 2-3 year rotation (approximately 225 acres per year; 75 acres in the spring and 150 acres in the fall).
-The timber management practices range from small regeneration cuts to seed tree and shelter wood cuts.
-Also, some burning is done in the timber to reduce full and stimulate new growth.
-The emphasis on the management practices is geared toward primarily deer and turkey, with some of the large field systems being managed for quail and rabbit.
+Wildlife management practices on Sylamore are a cooperative effort between the AGFC and U.S. Forest Service.
+These practices are intended to enhance habitat by manipulating wildlife openings (AGFC responsibility) and timber management (primary responsibility of the USFS).
+Timber management practices range from small regeneration cuts to seed tree and shelterwood cuts.
+Some burning is done in the timber to reduce fuel and stimulate new growth.
+The emphasis of wildlife management practices are primarily deer and turkey, with some large field systems being managed for quail and rabbit.